 I know the word ‘beautiful’ can get thrown around quite a bit, but in this case it’s very true.

-Before you reach those famous sand-dunes (depending on your route) you pass through rocky terrain with mountains and deep canyons, with scattered camps full of friendly nomads and an endless horizon.
+Before you reach those famous sand-dunes travelling from the capital Ulaanbaatar (depending on your route) you pass through rocky terrain with mountains and deep canyons, with scattered camps full of friendly nomads, and an endless horizon.

-Journey into the Gobi Desert of Mongolia
+The Journey Into The Gobi Desert of Mongolia

-Brooding rocky outcrops that you can see in these next four photos, with an unusual dark sky.
+At the start of the journey from Ulaanbaatar to the Gobi Gurvansaikhan National Park are many rocky outcrops that you can see in these next four photos, with an unusual dark sky.

-Why unusual?
 Because Mongolia is known for it’s almost constant blue sky and sunshine.

-You can also find secret Buddhist ruins, some destroyed from the time of the communist purges of religion, long ago.
+You can also find secret Buddhist ruins with some destroyed from the time of the communist purges of religion, long ago.

 Signs of Buddhism on top of these rocks.

-If you didn’t know where to look these Buddhist ruins would remain a mystery, far out of sight.
-It’s very rare to see trees in the Gobi.
+If you didn’t know where to look these Buddhist ruins would remain a mystery and far out of sight.

 Getting around by motorcycle is more common than using the traditional means of horses or camels, although that still goes on.